avmaris/clustergen/README.md

 ** If you plan to pre-build Slurm packages on a builder host for subsequent use on your cluster machines, it's essential to ensure that your host's operating system corresponds to that of the cluster machines.

 ## Quick Start
-### Generate Instalation Package
+### Generate Installation Package
-To create an example installation package for run a script from repository:
+To create an example installation package for running a script from the repository:
 `
 ./build.sh
 `